rizese/text-to-color/README.md

 - Conversation-based requests (with history) bypass the cache completely

 This reduces API costs and improves response times for common queries.

-## Deployment

-Deployment to Vercel or other platforms is simplified:

-1. The `build` script automatically runs migrations
-2. The `postinstall` script generates the Prisma client
-3. All you need is to set the following environment variables in your hosting platform:
-   - `POSTGRES_URL`: PostgreSQL connection string
-   - `DIRECT_URL`: (for Vercel) Direct connection string
-   - `OPENAI_API_KEY`: Your OpenAI API key

 ## Learn More